johnbotris/mpk-mini-mkii-bitwig-script/README.md

 ## Program 1

+_DISCLAIMER: These mappings are still subject to change._

 The 8 knobs are mapped to the currently selected remote controls page of the currently selected device.

 When in neither CC nor PROG CHANGE mode, the drum pads map from C1 to D#2, which should match with most of the drum machine presets that come with Bitwig.